Henry Septimus Sutton: Associations

 Among Sutton's early literary friends were his fellow townsman, Philip James Bailey, and Coventry Patmore.
 He became close to Patmore from about 1844, and they kept up a long corresponce on literary and religious subjects.
 In Manchester he met George MacDonald, and they too became lifelong friends.
 When Ralph Waldo Emerson visited Manchester in 1847 he invited Sutton from Nottingham to meet him, and a permanent friendship was begun.
 Emerson visited Sutton at Nottingham next year; they met again in Manchester in 1872.
 Another correspondent was William Allingham.

 Works

 Sutton's early influence was Emerson: his first book, in prose, The Evangel of Love (1847), closely followed Emerson's thought.
 In 1848 his first poetical work, the tiny and mystical Clifton Grove Garland, came out at Nottingham.
-In 1854 there appeared his Quinquenergia: Proposals for a New Practical Theology, including a poem series Rose's Diary which made his reputation.
+In 1854 there appeared his Quinquenergia; or, Proposals for a New Practical Theology, including a poem series Rose's Diary which made his reputation.
 It was praised by Bronson Alcott and James Martineau, and anthologised in the Golden Treasury of Sacred Poetry by Francis Palgrave.
 Thomas Carlyle, however, found Sutton pretentious.

 In a collected edition of his poems (1886) Sutton added, among other new poems, A Preacher's Soliloquy and Sermon.
 Rose's Diary with other poems was reprinted in the "Broadbent" booklets as A Sutton Treasury (Manchester, 1899; seventeenth thousand, 1909).

 Sutton expounded Emanuel Swedenborg's writings along his own lines in: